Introduction

 • Rcpp Framework for integrating C++ into R.

-• The Rcpp API project documents the API in a human-readable way.
+• Rcpp API This project documents the API in a human-readable way.
 Appears to be curated manually by the author and not auto-generated.

 • R-Nimble Framework for constructing hierarchical models with compiled code for high performance.